GoogleChromeLabs/MiniMobileDeviceLab/README.md

 Building the Web Front-End
 ---------------------------

-The front end can be run seperate from node back-end with
+The front-end can be run separately from the node back-end by running the following commands:

 `cd web-front-end`